pixelwatt/method-wiki/docs/getting-started/about_method.md

 Or more specifically, a class that extends Method_Layout.
 For the prebuilt Method theme, this is the MethodThemeLayout class.
 If generating a custom build of Method using the Method Generator project, this class can be called whatever you'd like.
 Either way, you can find the extended class in `lib/class-theme-layout.php`.

 The Method_Layout class, which the theme layout class extends, contains serveral helpful methods for efficiently interacting with meta and theme option arrays stored within the class, allowing you to write efficient code and never having to directly access the associated class properties.
 A full list of Method_Layout's properties and methods can be found [here](/docs/method-layout/class-reference).

-Frontend code can either be consolidated into the layout class or authored directly in template files.
-When opting to contain code within the layout class, you'll use the [determine_attributes()](/docs/method-layout/methods/determine_attributes()) method to set the layout components that should be used for each template, and then add the markup for those components into the [build_components()](/docs/method-layout/methods/build_components()) method.

-If writing code directly in template files, you'll write one-off components in the files, or use the [build_component()](/docs/method-layout/methods/build_component()) method to generate code for reusable components as neccessary.
-The layout class automatically pulls all theme options and post meta (if building a single post), and provides several methods for querying and using that data, eliminating the need for multiple calls to get_option()/get_theme_mod() and get_post_meta().
-This reduces the total number of database queries, allowing you to instead efficiently reuse saved data.

-Reguardless of where you put frontend code, it is highly recommended that you place markup for the header and footer in the [build_header()](/docs/method-layout/methods/build_header()) and [build_footer()](/docs/method-layout/methods/build_footer()) methods.
-These methods are automatically called when using the [build_page()](/docs/method-layout/methods/build_page()) method (used when consolidating code in the layout class), or can manually be called from template files using [get_header_markup()](/docs/method-layout/methods/get_header_markup()) and [get_footer_markup()](/docs/method-layout/methods/get_footer_markup()), after calling [init_page()](/docs/method-layout/methods/init_page()) (the build_page() equivalent when writing code into template files).

 ### Custom Metaboxes and Theme Options Are Programmatically Set